-The inability of concerned family members and staff in long-term care communities to be ever-present (coupled with Mom or Dad’s desire to not have someone physically watching them for hours on end) is requiring technology to become more sophisticated and personalized than ever.
-Below are just some of the ways that technology improves quality of life for seniors.
+Some people call it “monitored independence;” a compromise between senior adults and those who care for and about them.
+Whether the senior lives in a senior living community or in their own home, technology is advancing to provide a protective environment as they begin to feel the effects of aging on their bodies and minds.
+The inability of concerned family members and staff to be ever-present (coupled with Mom or Dad’s desire to not have someone physically watching them for hours on end) is requiring technology to become more sophisticated and personalized than ever.
+Below are just some of the ways that implementing the best tech for seniors improves their quality of life.

-Monitoring and Managing Health and Home
+Monitoring and Managing Health and Home with the Best Tech for Seniors

 The primary question from family members with a senior adult living alone is “what’s happening — or not happening — when no one is with them?”